regmiprabesh/daraz-scraper/README.md

 -   `spiders/`: This directory is where spiders kept.
 -   `daraz_spider.py`: This is the spider that scrapes the Daraz website Its child categories under main category Wines, Beer and Spirits and their products accordingly.
 -   `scrapy.cfg`: This is the project configuration file.
 It contains settings for deploying the project.
--   `data/`: This directory is where database is kept.
+-   `data/`: This directory is where database and jsonl files are kept.
 -   `daraz.db`: This is the sqlite database file where data is stored after scraping
 -   `category.jsonl`: This file contains list of  subcategories under wines,beer & spirits scraped in jsonl format.
 -   `product.jsonl`: This file contains list of  products scraped in jsonl format.